Definition of custard apple in English:

 - The fruit is generally regarded as having the best claim to the name custard apple, and this name would have priority if it were not applied in a confusing way to several other species.

-2The tree that bears the custard apple, native to Central and South America.
+2The tree which bears the custard apple, native to Central and South America.

 - Genus Annona, family Annonaceae: several species